nickolu/cunningjams.com/ADMIN_FEATURES.md

 3. Use sort controls to change photo ordering
 4. Select "Custom Order" to enable drag-and-drop
 5. Drag photos to reorder them
-6. Changes are saved automatically
+6. Changes are saved automatically by updating context metadata

 ### For Regular Users
 1. Log in with regular album password